 To copy all of the settings of an existing keyframe to another keyframe, I am aware of 5 methods, each with its advantages and disadvantages.

-Method 1.
+Method 1 (ProShow only).
 Copy Settings feature.
 Hover the mouse cursor over the keyframe and right click.
 Select Copy Settings from the popup menu.
 A popup menu window appears titled Copy Settings.
 There are three columns: Source Keyframe, Settings to Copy, and Destination Keyframes.
 The keyframe over which the copy effects is to be copied is selected in the Source Keyframe column.
 Select the settings you want to copy from the major settings of Motion, Motion Easing, Effects, and Colorize.
 Finally, in the Destination Keyframes column, select the keyframe(s) on the layer(s) to which you want to copy these settings.
 Select Copy or Copy and Close to complete the process.
 Of course, this implies that the keyframe already exists.

 Notes: 1) Does not work between shows.
 2) Keyframes getting the new settings must already exist.